 Each morning there is a religious assembly, sometimes led by members of the community, including local church leaders.
 Alongside the Anglican traditions of the school, we welcome children from other Christian denominations and faith backgrounds and ensure they feel valued.

-Our recent SIAMS church inspection (March 2016) judged us as Outstanding.
-Click here to see the report.
+Our latest SIAMS church inspection (March 2016) judged us as Outstanding.

 Ours is a caring, family-orientated school, where everyone is respected and encouraged.
 We want pupils to develop the confidence to learn throughout their school lives - and beyond.

 We have high expectations of our pupils.
 Discipline is an important part of our school life and we aim to enhance the opportunities for learning, while at the same time promoting responsible behaviour.